matthewsimo/figma-variable-visualizer/README.md

-# Figma Plugin Template Project
+# Figma Variable Visulizer

-This is a template project that aims to accelerate Figma Plugin Development.
+Not sure what this is yet, but hope it makes it easier to see how Figma Vars relate to each other and whatever system you are building.

 It's a monorepo with two packages: